Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Day 02: Kathmandu Valley Sightseeing and Trek Preparation

 Begin the day with a guided tour of Kathmandu’s key historical and spiritual landmarks.
-Visit Durbar Square to observe its old palaces, courtyards, and temples that reflect the city’s royal history and architectural detail.
+Visit Durbar Square to see its old palaces, courtyards, and temples, which reflect the city’s royal history and architectural detail.
 Continue to Pashupatinath, a sacred Hindu temple complex along the Bagmati River, where daily rituals and cremation ceremonies take place.

 Proceed to Swayambhunath, also known as the Monkey Temple, set on a hilltop with wide views over the valley.
 Conclude the tour at Boudhanath Stupa, one of the largest and oldest stupas in the world and a UNESCO World Heritage Site, where pilgrims circle the structure and spin prayer wheels in a steady rhythm.